 Generation Genius presents some of the most exciting, professionally-produced, video-based science lessons you can find.
 These were created in partnership with the National Science Teachers Association and align with Next Generation Science Standards.
-As I write this review there are 36 videos targeting grades three through five, although Generation Genius plans to expand with videos for older and younger audiences in the future.
+As of September 2020, there are well over 100 videos targeting three different ages groups: K-2, 3-5, and 6-8.
+There are more than 30 for each age group.

 Each of the twelve-minute video lessons features the highly entertaining Dr. Jeff Vinokur—think of a young Bill Nye the Science Guy.
 These high-energy videos often incorporate lab demonstrations with explosions, fire, dancing, a robot, and much more fun and craziness that kids will enjoy.
 In addition, Dr. Jeff and his companions Izzy and Zoe frequently take field trips to investigate topics—trips such as to the La Brea Tar Pits to learn about fossils, to Busch Gardens in Florida to check out animal adaptations, or to a gym to test out physics properties of bodies in motion.